Skip to Main Content

 Signers are provided the option of joining UC’s Coalition for Anti-Racist Action (CARA) as a “Member” or "Friend".

 We strongly encourage returning and new CARA affiliates to sign as members rather than friends.
 While we understand that some people may be in the early stages of their advocacy journey, change cannot be made until we all stand up together.
-Anonymity does a disservice to those who do not have the privilege of choosing whether or not to be seen.
+Anonymity does a disservice to those who do not have the privilege of choosing to be seen.

 PLEDGE